Dylan Smith (Scottish footballer)

-Dylan John Smith (born 21 June 2006) is a Scottish professional footballer who plays as a defender for Ross County.
+Dylan Smith (born 21 June 2006) is a Scottish professional footballer who plays as a defender for Scottish Premiership club Ross County and is a Scotland U19 international.

 Career

 Ross County

 Dylan Smith signed a two-year apprenticeship with Ross County on 23 June 2022 after impressing with the clubs under-18 team.
 Smith made his debut for County in the Scottish Premiership against Rangers coming on in the 84th minute for Kazeem Olaigbe.

+Arbroath (loan)

+On 30 September 2024, Smith joined Scottish League One club, Arbroath on a loan deal until the end of the season.
+On 21 January 2025, Ross County chose to recall Smith from his loan.